PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Experiments

 \subsubsection{Ablation study}

-As a sanity check for additional components of enhanced PyNET, we conduct the following additional experiments.
-For a fair comparison, the numbers of parameters of models are the same in all experiments.
-Since the goal of the proposed demosaicing algorithm is to make PyNET lighter and improve performance, we let PyNET with two levels (level 0 and 1) and half of the filters be our baseline.
-The proposed enhancements are 1) residual learning with a gray image input (RL) and 2) sub-pixel convolution upsample (SP).
+To confirm the effectiveness of progressive distillation, we conducted experiments with PyNET-Q$\times$Q (a) without distillation, (b) with regular knowledge distillation, and (c) with progressive distillation, as shown in Table~\ref{table:kd}.
+To evaluate the additional components of enhanced PyNET, we performed the following supplementary experiments.
+For a fair comparison, the number of model parameters is the same across all experiments.
+Since the aim of the proposed demosaicing algorithm is to make PyNET lighter and enhance performance, we use PyNET with two levels (level~0 and~1) and half of the filters as our baseline.

+The proposed enhancements are 1) a skip connection with a gray image (SC) and 2) sub-pixel convolution (SP).
 The scores (PSNR and MS-SSIM) of baseline models with and without each enhancement are presented in Table~\ref{table:ablation}.

-The residual learning with a gray image improves PSNR by 1.2 dB from baseline.
-It also shows a better MS-SSIM result, confirming that residual learning improves perceptual image quality.
-The visual evaluation also shows the contribution of residual learning, as shown in Figure~\ref{fig:baseline_object} and Figure~\ref{fig:withgray_object}.
-The baseline has a red false color artifact and a slightly distorted tone and texture.
-However, the model with residual learning preserves the original color and restores the original texture more clearly.
+The skip connection with a gray image improves PSNR by 1.2 dB compared to the baseline.
+It also exhibits a better MS-SSIM result, confirming that the skip connection with a gray image enhances perceptual image quality.
+The visual evaluation also demonstrates the contribution of the skip connection with a gray image, as depicted in Figure~\ref{fig:baseline_object} and Figure~\ref{fig:withgray_object}.
+The baseline exhibits a red false color artifact and distorted tone and texture.
+However, the model with a skip connection with a gray image preserves the original color and more accurately restores the original texture.

-The sub-pixel convolution upsampling improves PSNR by 1.38 dB from the baseline.
-The significant improvement in PSNR and MS-SSIM shows the importance of the proper upsampling method.
-The sub-pixel convolution upsampling also provides a better color reconstruction, while the baseline shows color deviation, as shown in Figure~\ref{fig:baseline_object} and Figure~\ref{fig:withsp_object}.
-The result indicates that the sub-pixel convolution upsample outperforms the interpolation-based upsample.
-With both residual learning and subpixel-based upsampling, the model significantly improves PSNR and MS-SSIM, as well as visual quality, as presented in Figure~\ref{fig:withboth_object}.
+The sub-pixel convolution upsampling increases PSNR by 1.38 dB compared to the baseline.
+The significant improvement in PSNR and MS-SSIM highlights the importance of the appropriate upsampling method.
+The sub-pixel convolution upsampling also yields better color reconstruction, while the baseline displays color deviation, as illustrated in Figure~\ref{fig:baseline_object} and Figure~\ref{fig:withsp_object}.
+The result suggests that sub-pixel convolution upsampling outperforms interpolation-based upsampling.
+By incorporating both skip connection with a gray image and subpixel-based upsampling, the model substantially improves PSNR, MS-SSIM, and visual quality, as shown in Figure~\ref{fig:withboth_object}.